hst22/Employee-Attrition-Analysis/README.md

 # Employee-Attrition-Analysis
-Analyse factors leading to Employee attrition.
+A study of factors leading to Employee attrition.